What are Rhodesian Ridgebacks?

 Secondly, you want to seek out foods high in the Omega Fatty Acids, especially Omega 3 Fatty Acids.
 These fatty acids are crucial to keeping a dog’s heart healthy and are most commonly found in high levels in fish ingredients.
 However, the Omega 3 Fatty Acids are also present in other ingredients like Flaxseed.

 While it is not required to list the level of the Omega Fatty Acids on the Guaranteed Analysis of a dog food formula, many brands do so which makes the challenge of finding a suitable formula with a high level of these fatty acids a more manageable endeavor for knowledgable and patient dog owners.

 A Dermoid Sinus is an abnormality present from birth.
 It is a hollow indentation of skin that penetrates to deeper tissue.
 The primary concern with a Dermoid Sinus is that these indentations are especially prone to infection.
-Their severity differs vastly, and the most severe cases are those that reach the spinal cord which can cause severe damage to delicate nerves present there.
-Less severe cases of a Dermoid Sinus might cause mild discomfort or pain which shouldn’t be downplayed.
+Their severity differs vastly, and the most severe cases are those that reach the spinal cord, which can cause severe damage to delicate nerves to present there.
+Less severe cases of a Dermoid Sinus might cause mild discomfort or pain, which shouldn’t be downplayed.

 The most effective treatment for a Dermoid Sinus is surgery.
-However, because it is a genetic defect the best prevention is to breed from dogs that do not suffer such symptons which is similar to the most effective approach to prevent Dysplaysia.
-Unfortunately, Dermoid Sinuses are one of the negative consequences of a Rhodesian Ridgeback’s distinctive ridge on their spine.
+However, because it is a genetic defect, the best prevention is to breed from dogs that do not suffer such symptoms, which is similar to the most effective approach to prevent Dysplasia.
+Unfortunately, Dermoid Sinuses are one of the negative consequences of a Rhodesian Ridgeback’s distinctive Ridge on their spine.

 Best Dog Food’s for an Adult Rhodesian Ridgeback